aim4ik11/catch-the-cat/README.md

 - Determine optimal cat movement
 - Check win/loss conditions

+## ⚙️ Difficulty System

+- Game difficulty explicitly ties to the BFS algorithm's path choosing; longer, more open paths give the cat more escape options.
+- The number of predefined obstacles on the map (`INITIAL_BLOCKERS`) sets the baseline challenge before the player makes a move—fewer blockers means a harder board.
+- Tweaking either dimension lets you prototype easy, normal, or hard boards without touching the rest of the logic.
+- The in-app difficulty selector wires directly to these presets; hit **Start game** any time to regenerate the grid with the selected blocker count.

 ### Hexagonal Grid

 The game uses an **even-r (pointy-top)** hexagonal coordinate system: